w3c/webidl2.js/README.md

 * run coverage to see if there's any glaring omission in the tests
 * test in browser
 * document
-* switch from should to expect
+* test invalid WebIDL too